 - orthopedic stints

-Several of the most common surgical mistakes named in medical malpractice claims are those that occur during an operation.
+Several of the most common surgical mistakes named in medical malpractice lawsuits are those that occur during an operation.
 There are also several forms of negligence that can occur post-operation.

 Failing to follow proper procedures following a patient’s operation can lead to serious consequences such as infection, symptom relapse, and other severe health consequences.